Anniepoo/weblog/README.md

 Install
 =======

-Other than a normal swi-prolog install, the only install step is to set keys for the various functionality
+Other than having a normal SWI-Prolog install, the only install step is to clone from github and set keys for the various functionality

+Setting keys:
 For the demo, at the moment, this is the two map providers, google and cloudmade.

 copy